JuanM04/pasetec/arduino/README.md

 - Search `MFRC522` and install it.
 - Now you are able to use it.

-#### NewLiquidCrystal Library

-- Download the .ZIP from [this pepository](https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads/) (v1.5.1 works fine) and save it somewhere in your PC.
-- Start the Arduino IDE and go to _Sketch > Include Library > Add .ZIP Library..._.
-- Select your .ZIP.
-- Now you are able to use it.

 ### conf.h

 In `arduino/bus/wemos/`, you'll need to create a `conf.h` file.
 Is like a dotenv for Arduino, and should look like this: